oroinc/documentation/user_guide/data_management_grids.rst

 - You can rename an existing grid view with *"Rename"*
 - You can share the grid view with other users with *"Share"*.
 This means that other users will see your customized grid view in their grid view selector.
-- You can delete the grid view
+- You can delete the grid view.

 .. _user-guide-ui-components-grid-action-buttons:

 Other Grid Controls
 ^^^^^^^^^^^^^^^^^^^

-You can adjust any grid view with action buttons - displayed right above the grid.
+You can adjust any grid view using the action buttons displayed right above the grid.

 |